-Having a clear set of business objectives before starting implementation will enable you to deliver value more quickly and avoid the adoption challenge that IT organizations often face after deploying something new.
+Having a clear set of business objectives before starting implementation will enable you to deliver value more quickly and avoid the adoption challenges that IT organizations often face after deploying something new.

 If you are going to manage change within your IT environment effectively, you need a set of discovery tools to help you.
 It isn’t practical to manually update configuration data when systems or dependencies change.
-Robust IT discovery tools as the one Virima offers enable you, through the use of installed agents, to see everything in your IT environment, identify changes as soon as they occur, and capture configuration data that you’ll need for security and compliance activities.
+Robust IT discovery tools such as the one Virima offers, enable you, through the use of installed agents, to see everything in your IT environment.
+It helps you identify changes as soon as they occur, and capture configuration data that you’ll need for security and compliance activities.

-Whether you are choosing to use the out-of-box CMDB that comes with your ITSM system or augmenting it with a product like Virima’s CMDB, it is critically important that you integrate your CMDB database and ITSM system properly.
+Whether you are choosing to use an out-of-the-box CMDB that comes with your ITSM system or augmenting it with a product like Virima’s CMDB, it is critically important that you integrate your CMDB database and ITSM system properly.

 If you don’t, you are at risk of losing capabilities for data analysis, real-time business insights, and workflow integration.
 There are a number of ITSM processes—incident, problem, change, release, and so on—that are supported and enhanced by the capabilities that your CMDB provides.
 Strong integration between your ITSM system and CMDB database can make these processes run more effectively and efficiently.